tinkerNamedFerro/The-Domain/README.md

 ## Website can be found [here](https://books.jaden.services/book)

+Feel free to add a book to the library either by making an account or using the login info below.

+username: Admin@a.org
+password: 1234

 ## About the domain

 A simple Laravel project to display the recent books I've read.
 This webapp also uses mysql, halfmoon, docker and letsencrypt.